 Areas of Expertise

-Economic sociology, political economy, organization theory, sociology of higher education.
-Port economy, Social change, international development, work and organizations, social and economic crisis.
+Economic sociology, political economy, organization theory, sociology of higher education, the port economy, labor, international development, work and organizations, social and economic crises.

 University of Massachusetts-Amherst

 Research interests have included economic sociology, political economy, organization theory, and the sociology of higher education.
 Recent research projects include “The Ports Project” a community-based research project aimed at studying the various aspects and implications of a port economy, generally, and the expansion of the Jaxport enterprise, specifically.
 And, more recently, I have returned to my earlier interest in theories and dynamics of capitalist economic crises, but in the context of the ongoing neoliberal political-economic policy regime instituted since the late 1970’s.

 Jaffee teaches courses in Introduction to Sociology, Social Change and International Development, Social Science Data Analysis, and Political Sociology.

 American Sociological Association, Southern Sociological Society, Union of Radical Political Economists, Democratic Socialists of America